-- 11.1 The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised. - 11.2 The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School. - 11.3 All visiting speakers will be subject to the School's usual visitors procedures.
+- 11.1 The Prevent Duty Guidance requires the School to have clear protocols for ensuring that any visiting speakers, whether invited by staff or by pupils, are suitable and appropriately supervised. - 11.2 The School is not permitted to obtain a DBS disclosure or Children's Barred List information on any visiting speaker who does not engage in regulated activity at the School or perform any other regular duties for or on behalf of the School.

+- 11.3 All visiting speakers will be subject to the School's usual visitors procedures.
 This will include signing in and out at Reception, the wearing of a visitors badge at all times and being escorted by a fully vetted member of staff between appointments. - 11.4 The School will also obtain such formal or informal background information about a visiting speaker as is reasonable in the circumstances to decide whether to invite and/or permit a speaker to attend the School.
-In doing so the School will always have regard to its own visitor procedures, the Prevent Duty Guidance and the definition of "extremism" set out in KCSIE which states:
+In doing so the School will always have regard to its own visitor procedures, the Prevent Duty Guidance and the definition of 'extremism' set out in KCSIE which states:

-""Extremism" is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+"Extremism' is vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
 We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
 Terrorist groups very often draw on extremist ideas developed by extremist organisations."

-- 11.5 In fulfilling its Prevent Duty obligations the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age. - 11.6 The School reserves the right to obtain such information on any other person appointed to work for or at the School.
+11.5 In fulfilling its Prevent Duty obligations the School does not discriminate on the grounds of race, colour, nationality, ethnic or national origin, religion or religious belief, sex or sexual orientation, marital or civil partner status, disability or age.